References for

 Howe was born in New York City into a prominent family.

-She married American social reformer Samuel Gridley Howe
+She married American social reformer

-in 1843 and moved to Boston.
-She wrote poems and plays
+Samuel Gridley Howe in 1843 and moved to Boston.
+She

 and helped her husband edit The Commonwealth, an